LKjoey/React-Native-Game-Dual-Joystick-Demo/README_en.md

 This project demonstrates:

-- A draggable joystick controller that reports directional input
+- Dual draggable joysticks controller that reports directional input
-- A character (red circle)that moves continuously based on joystick position
+- Dual characters (Red and blue small balls)that moves continuously based on joystick position
 - Smooth animations running on the UI thread
 - Proper boundary detection to keep the character on screen